Trucking in winter can be extremely dangerous, and demands a specific set of skills to be able to safely reach your destination.

 8. Be careful when entering and leaving your truck

 This may seem like an obvious point, but it’s common for truck drivers to fall and injure themselves by underestimating just how slippery their vehicle’s steps are.

 Take your time and wear boots with a good grip to reduce your chance of slipping and injury.
 Also, when visibility is low, always remember your high-visibility vest!

 There’s a good time and a bad time to stop driving.
 When winter conditions become so treacherous that driving no longer becomes possible, find a place to stop. wherever possible, do not stop on the hard shoulder as this will dramatically increase your chances of being hit.
 Instead, drive carefully to a gas station or any 24-hour establishment and wait until visibility increases.

 10. Driver Training & Awareness

-To help reduce winter driving risks, you should already be implementing a range of preventative measures – such as regular driver training and frequent maintenance checks – but it’s also important to have a solid process for managing related KPI’s.
+To help reduce winter driving risks, you should already be implementing a range of preventative measures – such as regular driver training in order to create a team of better drivers, and frequent maintenance checks – but it’s also important to have a solid process for managing related KPI’s.